berkintosun/wp7-solutions/README.md

 - Assumptions are explicitly stated for any ambiguous instructions.
 - The project is published on a Git repository for the review purposes.
 Access to the repository will be restricted whenever requested.
 - In commits, mentioned the task number that the commit belongs to.
+- I did not create PR for each task as I was worried of confusing the reviewer but in my opinion separate branch and PR approach would be cleaner.
 ---
 ## Task Specific Descriptions